khulnasoft/tracker/docs/docs/events/builtin/signatures/stdio_over_socket.md

 1. `security_socket_connect` - Indicates when a socket connection is made.
 2. `socket_dup` - Denotes when a socket is duplicated.

-Both events are sourced from `tracker`.
+Both events are sourced from `tracee`.